Careers at APEX

 • Gain experience in the governance of a not-for-profit organization

-The Commitment of APEX Board Members
+The commitments of APEX Board Members include:

-• Participate in and promote APEX events
+• participating in and promoting APEX events; and

 Your application package must:

-• include a resume, highlighting your employment experience, skills and abilities, and official language skills
+• include a resume, highlighting your employment experience, skills and abilities, and official language skills;

-• clearly demonstrate how you could contribute to APEX, including relevant experience that will be beneficial to the Association
+• clearly demonstrate how you could contribute to APEX, including relevant experience that will be beneficial to the association;

-• indicate how your addition would contribute to the diversity of the Board
+• indicate how your addition would contribute to the diversity of the board;

-• include the names of three (3) professional references (these can be the same or different from the APEX members who support your nomination)
+• include the names of three (3) professional references (these can be the same or different from the APEX members who support your nomination).

 Questions and Answers